Royal Burmese Armed Forces: Artillery

+Regular artillerymen seem to have mostly accompanied standing armies; it is likely most men manning defensive positions were recruited locally.
+At Rangoon in 1856 prisoners were released to man the guns; which they were chained to.

 Navy

 The naval arm of the army consisted mainly of river-faring war boats.
 Its primary missions were to control the Irrawaddy, and to protect the ships carrying the army to the front.
 The major war boats carried up to 30 musketeers and were armed with 6- or 12-pounder cannon.
 By the mid-18th century, the navy had acquired a few seafaring ships, manned by European and foreign sailors, that were used to transport the troops in Siamese and Arakanese campaigns.

 Note that the Arakanese and the Mon, from the maritime regions, maintained more seaworthy flotillas than inland riverborne "navy" of the Royal Burmese Army.
 The Arakanese in particular fielded a formidable seagoing navy that terrorised the coasts of Bay of Bengal during the 15th and 17th centuries.